Elections and Voting

 Why do you need the details of my 14/15-year-old son/daughter?

-Electoral law in Wales has changed – 14 to 16-year-olds can now register to vote as the voting age for the Senedd elections has been reduced to 16.
-The next Senedd elections will be held on the 6th May 2021, so it is important that we collect this information.
+Electoral law in Wales has changed – 14 to 16-year-olds can now register to vote as the voting age for the Senedd and Local Government elections has been reduced to 16.

 Can people of any nationality register to vote?

-Electoral law in Wales has changed – qualifying foreign citizens over 16 will be able to vote at Senedd elections.
-The next Senedd elections will be held on the 6th May 2021, so it is important that we collect this information.
+Electoral law in Wales has changed – qualifying foreign citizens over 16 will be able to vote at Local Government elections.

 I am not interested in voting so do I have to return the form?